Imran4424/Machine-Learning-Models/README.md

 \boldsymbol{P_i = \frac{\text{instances in class i}}{\text{total instances}}}
 $$

-Between two choice in a decision tree if all the choices belong to one particular choice then the entropy will be 0.
+Between two choices in a decision tree if all the choices belong to one particular choice then the entropy will be 0.

-Between two choice in a decision tree if the choices are distributed among two choices equally then the entropy will be 1.
+Between two choices in a decision tree if the choices are distributed among two choices equally then the entropy will be 1.

 #### Information Gain